The64thGamer/cheeseepedia/content/hsnjwmbzynzi90m6/content.md

 ## Encoding Format

-The format is believed to be an earlier variation of what would later appear in the {{< wiki-link "Studio C 3x DVD + Floppy" >}} showtape format, being a command-based structure, rather than a snapshot based one.
+The format is believed to be an earlier variation of what would later appear in the [Studio C 3x DVD + Floppy] showtape format, being a command-based structure, rather than a snapshot based one.